-AS between the several Acts of the most grave and solemn Tragedies, it is allowed to divert the Company with a Dance, or a Song, so in this Paper, I shall descend to entertain [I-170] my Readers with a Dissertation upon Chaplains, who are a Sort of expensive Domestics, which none but great Families can entertain.
-How or when this venerable Piece of Houshold-stuff became first in Use, is not certainly determined, that I know of; but it is certain, that he is left intirely out of the Roll of Ecclesiastical Officers mentioned in the New Testament; his Use and Importance being not thought of, or forgot to be mentioned, by St. Paul, though not by Mr. Collier, who has supplied the Omission of the Apostle, and discovered the same.
+my Readers with a Differtation upon Chaplains, who are a Sort of expensive Domestics, which none but great Families can entertain.
+How or when this venerable Piece of Houshold-stuff became first in Use, is not certainly determined, that I know of; but it is certain, that he is lest intirely out of the Roll of Ecclesiastical Officers mentioned in the New Testament; his Use and Importance being not thought of, or forgot to be mentioned, by Sr. Panl, though not by Mr. Collier, who has supplied the Omission of the Apostle, and discovered the same.

-It is likely, That Chaplains were first invented and brought into Fashion, in the dark and barbarous Ages; and so Custom has continued what Ignorance began.
+IT is likely, That Chaplains were first invented and brought into Fashion, in the dark and bashbarous Ages; and so Custom has continued what Ignorance began.
 To these Days of Darkness is owing the marvellous Increase of lazy Monks, and cheating Friers; in which black Swarm of Reverend Idlers, probably, first crept in this supernumerary Levite.
 It is well known, that worthless and designing Priests have always advanced and nourished Superstition, being very sensible, that it would in Return nourish and multiply Them.
-Thus Priestcraft and Bigotry beget each other; and being so near a-kin, perpetually maintain the mutual Relation.
+Thus Priest-craft and Bigotry beget each other; and being so near a-kin, perpetually maintain the mutual Relation.